What to look for:

 - Check all screws and hardware regularly and tighten them if necessary.

-- To prevent suffocation, never place soft bedding or soft toys (blankets, fluffy comforters, pillows, plush toys) in your baby's crib.
+- A bare bed is best.
+Never place bumper pads, soft bedding, or soft toys (blankets, fluffy comforters, pillows, plush toys) in your baby's crib.
+Any of these items could cause your baby to suffocate.

 |U.S. Consumer Product Safety Commission (CPSC) This federal agency collects information about consumer goods and issues recalls on unsafe or dangerous products.|